01 of 05

 Observing Your Tank

 Taking a couple of minutes every day to look carefully at your tank will pay big dividends.
-Get into the habit of checking the following items; be sure to record your observations of anything unusual in your tank log book:
+Get into the habit of checking the following items and be sure to record your observations of anything unusual in your tank log book:

 - Keeping up with cleaning?